Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 The MPA describes status as in 2017 as;

-Changes have also been made to the underlying requirements as a result of an experience in Afghanistan.
+Changes were also been made to the underlying requirements as a result of an experience in Afghanistan.

 In July 2016, Cubic was awarded a contract extension from U-Tacs for their data link